NVIDIA/FastPhotoStyle/USAGE.md

 ### Label map

 By default, our algorithm performs the global stylization.
-In order to give users control to decide the content–style correspondences for better stylization effects, we also support the spatial control through manully drawing semantic label maps.
+In order to give users control to decide the content–style correspondences for better stylization effects, we also support the spatial control through manully drawing label maps.

 - Install the tool [labelme](https://github.com/wkentaro/labelme) and run the following command to start it: